eeue56/elm-for-web-developers/README.md

 ## Using classes in Elm

-Giving HTML elements in Elm is as easy as
+Giving HTML elements classes in Elm is as easy as

 ```
 div [ class "clock-time" ] []